 Note, for a full description of 'scope of identifier' rules, see section 7.8.

-Beware that control transfers into structures such as FOR - ENDFOR or DO - WHILE - ENDDO loops may have unpredictable results.
+Take care to remember that control transfers into structures such as FOR - ENDFOR or DO - WHILE - ENDDO loops may have unpredictable results.

-Example of the use of a GO statement :
+Example of the use of a GO statement: